 This Plan does not apply to non-road infrastructure and non-Council owned assets.
 This includes assets related to water, telecommunications, gas, electricity and railway functions which are the responsibility of other authorities.
-The exclusion also applies any bridge or culvert over an irrigation channel, sewer or drain, other than a bridge or culvert owned by Council.
+The exclusion also applies to any bridge or culvert over a water supply channel, sewer or drain, other than a bridge or culvert owned by Council.